My favourite local brands & what they’re doing to help plastic-free spirits

 Buy gluten-free bread by the half-loaf

 Jane and the team always provide a warm welcome at Cobbs.
 You can buy loose eggs, bread, olives, soap and crystal tumblestones.
-You can also grab a refill of fabric conditioner, laundry liquid, washing up liquid and multi-surface cleaner.
+You can also grab a refill of fabric conditioner, laundry liquid and multi-surface cleaner.

 Shampoo, hand soap and cleaning refills

-This brilliant shop is probably best described as a vegetarian supermarket.
-Own-brand herbs, spices, nuts, seeds, teas and other staples are packaged in compostable cellophane or paper, and you can pick up loose organic veg and refills.
+Probably best described as a vegetarian supermarket, Earthfare offers own-brand herbs, spices, nuts, seeds, teas and other staples are packaged in compostable cellophane or paper.
+You can also pick up loose veg and refills.

 Huge range of zero waste food and drink

 Read my review of Lesser Litter.